DiscourseDB/discoursedb-core/discoursedb-io-edx/README.md

 This project provides converters for edX data dumps.
 Right now, discoursedb-io-edx can import discussion forum data into a DiscourseDB instance.
 Support for other parts of the edX data dumps will be added to this project in the future.
 Converters for other sources than edX have their own discoursedb-io-* projects.

 ## Requirements
-All DiscourseDB components require Java 8 and Maven 3.
+All DiscourseDB projects require Java 8 and Maven 3.

 ## DiscourseDB